 Valeri: You have to two new channels but I don’t know if in Australia if that’s all new.
 But in Belgium it’s new, not even one paper is using it here.
 Those are mobile channels like Facebook Instant Pages, Google AMP.
 There’s also Apple News, Linkedin Posts and stuff like that.

-For example, if you have an article on website and you share it on Facebook and you swipe on your smartphone and then you see it, you click on it and then you have to wait like five seconds because your website is loading in Facebook.
+For example, if you have an article on the website and you share it on Facebook and you swipe on your smartphone and then you see it, you click on it and then you have to wait like five seconds because your website is loading in Facebook.
 A lot of people are not just waiting because they are lazy and they go away.
 Luckily, Facebook makes Facebook as an article where when you tap on your article, it opens instantly.
 The rereads went up, up to 70% actually.
-For us, it’s very nice channel to promote because of the loading fast.
+For us, it’s a very nice channel to promote because of the loading fast.

 Vahe: Yes.
 That’s an interesting point that you make.
 How do you make that the attribution for your content syndication is also set up correctly?
 If it’s something in the Facebook Instant or AMP or other social media channels, how do you make sure that it’s all done — besides campaign tracking which you can do the tagging, is there an easier and more effective method of doing that?